-Associated Appraisal Consultants will be conducting a revaluation of all properties in the Town of Holland in 2020 for the purpose of updating all assessed values to reflect current market conditions.
+Associated Appraisal Consultants conducted a revaluation of all properties in the Town of Holland in 2020 for the purpose of updating all assessed values to reflect current market conditions.
 The last revaluation occurred in 2012.

-The 2020 revaluation will take the form of an Interim Market Update, meaning that the assessor will not be physically inspecting the majority of the properties in the Township, but rather using the existing property records as a basis for the physical attributes of each property.
-The assessor will, however, be physically inspecting properties with recent new construction or remodeling.
+The 2020 revaluation took the form of an Interim Market Update, meaning that the assessor did not physically inspect the majority of the properties in the Township, but rather used the existing property records as a basis for the physical attributes of each property.
+The assessor did, however, physically inspect properties with recent new construction or remodeling.

-Notices of assessment will be distributed when the property reviews are complete and new assessed values are determined for each property.
-Property owners will have an opportunity to discuss the assessed values with an Associated Appraisal representative at the Open Book session.
+Notices of assessment have been distributed now that the property reviews are complete and new assessed values were determined for each property.
+Property owners will have an opportunity to discuss the assessed values with an Associated Appraisal representative at any time between now and the Open Book session.
 After the Open Book session, property owners will have the opportunity to appeal an assessment to the Board of Review.
-The Notices of Assessment will contain the dates and times of the Open Book and Board of Review meetings.
+The Notices of Assessment contain the dates and times of the Open Book and Board of Review meetings.